sachin-saroj/scalable-url-shortener/README.md

 ⚠️ Positioning (Honest)

 This project is not deployed at production scale, but is architected using patterns commonly used in real-world systems:
-Cache-first data access
+-Cache-first data access
-Asynchronous background processing
+-Asynchronous background processing
-Separation of read/write workloads
+-Separation of read/write workloads

 ---